archbloom/archbloom.github.io/_posts/2016-10-01-android-aapt.md

 Few days ago a friend of mine said, 'So you know android, then tell me how to get information about the application when you have only _apk_?'
-I thought for sometime and remembered a tool.
+I thought for sometime and recollected a tool.

 It is easy to get information about the application when you have the source code, information like _minSdkVersion_, _tagetSdkVersion_, _permissions_, _configurations_, _xmltree_, but what if someone gives you '_apk_' and asks you to tell same information?.